PODI4205 Progression of Clinical Practice 2

 - 6 points

 - Students rotate through the UWA Podiatry Clinic, podiatry departments of the main teaching hospitals, community health centres and selected private practices and are instructed in the podiatric treatment of common foot conditions.
 Students will be learning podiatric clinical skills via hands on training, practical classroom demonstrations, role plays and simulated patients.
 Students demonstrate developing skill and knowledge of podiatric anatomy and biomechanics to the prescription and manufacture of orthotic devices.
 Students perform vascular and neurological assessments of the lower extremity, learn how to manage diabetic and neurovascular foot problems, and assist with minor podiatric surgical procedures of skin and nail conditions under local anaesthesia.

-- Typically this unit is assessed in the following ways: (1) written examination; (2) clinical assessment; and (3) in-training assessment.
+- Indicative assessments in this unit are as follows: (1) written examination; (2) clinical assessment/s; and (3) in-training assessment/s.
 Further information is available in the unit outline.

 Supplementary assessment is available for students currently enrolled in the unit who obtain an overall mark of 45 to 49%, providing no other unit is failed.